 Snowdonia National Park.
 Photo: Mohammad Sajjad Khan

-Anglesey Airport is a smaller, regional airport located only 30 minutes away from the edge of Snowdonia.
+Anglesey Airport (VLY) is a smaller, regional airport located only 30 minutes away from the edge of Snowdonia.
 You can fly there from Cardiff with the regional airline Flybe, with a connecting flight from Cardiff to elsewhere should you need to.

 Of course, we couldn’t miss a Scottish National Park from our top 5!
 Loch Lomond offers visitors a taste of the Scottish Highlands with it’s serene lochs and high mountains.
 Camping is particularly popular here, allowing you to get closer to nature and also providing an alternative accommodation option for eco-friendly travellers.
 Choose between the comfort of a campsite, or the experience of ‘wild camping’, where you can sleep under the stars in secluded spots.